Samarinda: History

+Samarinda, which nowadays has been known as a city, was a part of the Sultanate of Kutai.
+In the 13th century CE, before it was known as Samarinda, there had been settlements in six locations, namely Pulau Atas, Karang Asan (Karang Asam), Karamumus (Karang Mumus), Luah Bakung (Loa Bakung), Sembuyutan (Sambutan), and Mangkupelas (Mangkupalas).
+(Note: Loa Bakung, Pulau Atas, and Sambutan administratively did not become part of Samarinda until their annexation into the city in 1987.)
+The mentioning of 6 villages above was found at a manuscript of Surat Salasilah Raja dalam Negeri Kutai Kertanegara written by Khatib Muhammad Tahir in 30 Rabi' al-Awwal AH 1265 (24 February 1849).

 At the start of the Gowa War, the Dutch under Admiral Speelman's command attacked Makassar from the sea.
 Meanwhile, the Netherlands' Bugis ally Arung Palakka led a ground attack.
 The Kingdom of Gowa was forced to surrender and Sultan Hasanuddin was made to sign the Treaty of Bongaja on 19 November 1667.

 The treaty did not quell all trouble for the Dutch however, since the Bugis from Gowa continued their struggle using guerilla tactics.
 Some Buginese moved to other islands close by such as Kalimantan.
 A few thousand people led by Lamohang Daeng Mangkona or Pua Ado I, moved to East Kalimantan, known then as Kutai, where they were welcomed by the local Sultan.

 Samarinda was a small, sleepy town in 1942 with several small oil fields in the vicinity.
 It was occupied by the Japanese after the Dutch East Indies had fallen.

 In 1955, the Apostolic Vicariate of Samarinda was established in the city.
 In 1961, it was promoted as the Diocese of Samarinda.
 In 2003, the diocese was promoted as the Metropolitan Archdiocese of Samarinda.

-During its early days after formation in 1960, Samarinda originally only consisted of 2 districts, namely Samarinda Kota (not to be confused with the current district) and Samarinda Seberang (with a total area of 167 km^{2}).
-Then, Samarinda Kota was later split into Samarinda Ilir and Samarinda Ulu (date unknown).
-On 24 April 1969, districts Palaran, Sanga-Sanga, Muara Jawa and Samboja were transferred from Kutai Regency to Samarinda, therefore, its total area increased to around 2,727 km^{2}.